 Image Capacity

-The following is a fast approximation of the total number of max-quality JPEGs shots you should expect to save on a memory card in the D5500:
+Listed below is an approximation of the total number of large JPEGs pictures you should expect to be saved on a SD memory card:

 - 16GB - 4,640 images